sEbi3/UnitedCallouts/README.md

 ## Terms / License
 You can use and edit this code to your liking.
 Don't ever claim it to be your own code and provide credit if you are using this code for your project.
 You are not allowed to reupload the exact same code.
-This means you are now allowed to copy the classes for changing text for translations or dialogs.
+This means you are not allowed to copy the classes for changing text for translations or dialogs.

 Using the code means parts of the source code in order to implement them for your own projects.
 You are not allowed to reupload the exact same classes without any big changes except for using the code for personal perposes only.